CMahk/read_swsh/README.md

 read_swsh reads the encoded data from Pokémon games.
 The script returns table labels, the label's FNV1_64 hash, and the text entry associated with the given files.

+More information about what goes on in the background can be found[here](https://projectpokemon.org/home/forums/topic/48656-lgpe-romfs-data-reverse-engineering/).

 ![Main Window](https://i.imgur.com/us4FpDl.png)

 ## Features